Skip to content

 State Machine Rules

-• An expired grant, SBA, or SPA MUST NOT authorize settlement.
-Enforcement: the verifier checks expiresAt statelessly.
+• An expired grant or SBA MUST NOT authorize settlement.
+Enforcement: the gateway checks expiresAt statelessly.

-• A verified settlement MUST bind to exactly one (issuer, decisionId).
+• A verified settlement MUST bind to exactly one SBA.
 Enforcement: the operator backend records the binding.

 • A rejected settlement MUST NOT advance the session to a closed state.